 There’s no pressure to join straight away.
 We are quite happy for you to take your time, have a look at us and then hopefully you’ll want to join.
 Unfortunately the cost is excessive, it’s a whole £5.00 per year.
 There are no charges for taking part in our activities other than those charged by other bodies, i.e. the Brunswick does insist that you pay for your drinks!

 How much time do I need to commit?

 As much or as little as you like.
 Some folks we only see at club nights, some only on walks, others only at meals out.
 Some people are at nearly every event, it’s up to you.

 How do I know which events are going on?

 This new web site will be updated regularly.
-In addition when you first contact us we can send you our current programme (usually published with brief details looking three months ahead) and our current monthly newsletter which contains more detailed information about the forthcoming months activities.
+In addition when you first contact us we can send you our current programme (usually published with details looking two months ahead).
 If you become a member you will receive these as a matter of course.

 I don’t have my own transport, how do I get to events?